4 May 2026

 2026 REVIEW OF ELECTORATE ALLOWANCES FOR MEMBERS OF PARLIAMENT

-The Remuneration Tribunal has initiated a review of the following Determination:
+The Remuneration Tribunal (Tribunal) has initiated a review of the following Determination:

 • Determination 17 of 2022 - MP Electorate Allowances.